 You’ve probably heard the term PCI compliance bouncing around the industry but many businesses don’t quite realize what it means yet.
 Practically, PCI compliance refers to a particular way to configure your payment devices and business network for the maximum possible data security against hackers.
 However, it’s not just some commonly shared list.
 PCI compliance is actually the security standards established by the payment card industry itself in an effort to work together with merchants to protect consumer credit and debit cards.
 The full name is really PCI-DSS Compliance, short for Payment Card Industry-Data Security Standard.

-The reason this special list of devices and programs isn’t just a friendly guideline for business data security because something special happens when you meet every one of the PCI standards.
+The reason this special list of devices and programs isn’t just a friendly guideline for business data security is that something special happens when you meet every one of the PCI standards.
 Your payment processing and data security become as safe as modern techniques know how to make it.
 When you achieve PCI compliance, this is something you can assure your customers with, use as leverage with a bank, and then use the standard as a strong starting place for keeping up with future anti-virus and security updates.
 After all, cybersecurity is a constant battle.
 What is PCI-compliant this year is likely to be updated in the future to account for the new kinds of attacks that hackers will devise.

-The payment card industry data security standard is based on a combination of best practices and defenses designed to counteract known threats.
+The payment card industry data security standard is based on a combination of best practices and defences designed to counteract known threats.
 One of the most important of these best practices and something you can start implementing before you even invest in any of the PCI-approved products is encryption from the moment a customer interaction begins.
 This ensures that no matter what stage a hacker invades, any stolen data will be useless to them.
-The information on the magnetic strip of a credit card, commonly known as a ‘swipe’ is read by the device and will ideally be encrypted right at that moment or as soon as possible afterward.
+The information on the magnetic stripe of a credit card, commonly known as a ‘swipe’ is read by the device and will ideally be encrypted right at that moment or as soon as possible afterward.
 Your point of sale device should still be able to work with the information and then safely delete any records of the swipe data.

 If you work with credit card numbers along with any other recorded information about your clients like names, addresses, and phone numbers, all of this information should be encrypted as well.
 While it’s understood that many companies include holding onto this information as part of their business model, all databases should be encrypted and the information should be thoroughly deleted whenever it is no longer needed.